palomakop/palomakop.tv-11ty/src/recurse/ideas.md

   - A shader with colorful gradient-mapped noise
 - Pixel art cellular automata in the browser
 - Playable generative mazes
-- Play with {% extLink "hydra" "https://hydra.ojack.xyz/" %} more and look at the code
+- ✅ Play with {% extLink "hydra" "https://hydra.ojack.xyz/" %} more and look at the {% extLink "code" "https://github.com/hydra-synth/hydra-server" %}
 - ✅ Add dark mode to a website

-#### General idas to explore and chew on
+#### Tools and methods to explore

-- Javascript, webGL, p5.js, three.js
+- Vanilla Javascript
+- HTML canvas
+- p5.js
-- Web components
+- WebGL
-- Webcam input
+- Three.js (?)
 - Progressive enhancement

 #### Next steps